shadow-cs/delphi-leakcheck/README.md

 You can also manually register `TLeakCheckCycleMonitor` as `TestFramework.MemLeakMonitorClass` to integrate it into your tests.

 Cycle detector scanner can optionaly use extended RTTI information (see `TScanFlags`), so scanning for object (not just using interfaces) cycles in non ARC environment is possible, but note that RTTI generation is required, for objects not supporting extended RTTI (ie. closures), there is a fallback mechanism to classic solution.
+When using extended RTTI, the reference scanner may output field names holding the references as well (and add it as named edges for Graphviz, see bellow).

 This extension isn't tied to the memory manager itself and doesn't need it to run.
 So it can be used to generate object graphs in any application at any point of its execution, just give it appropriate entry point reference.